-Whether it's a hospitalisation policy that reimburses your medical bills, a personal accident plan or critical illness plan that provides you with financial support in the event of critical illnesses, having adequate in place would provide gig workers with financial buffers during unexpected events.
+Whether it's a hospitalisation policy that reimburses your medical bills, a personal accident plan or a critical illness plan that provides you with financial support in the event of critical illnesses, having adequatein place would provide gig workers with financial buffers during unexpected events.

-Nine-to-fivers often find it difficult to pay for healthcare, but gig workers without a steady supply of income may find it impossible.
+Nine-to-fivers often find it difficult to pay for healthcare, but gig economy workers without a steady source of income may find it impossible.
 Insurance protects you and your family from being forced into selling assets to pay for any expensive, out-of-the-blue medical bills.

-Striking a balance between flexibility and commitment,is an ideal plan for retirement for gig workers.
+Striking a balance between flexibility and commitment,is an ideal gig economy worker insurance retirement plan.
 The plan allows you to choose your intended retirement age, your ideal monthly income and how long you wish to receive it for, and Manulife works out how much you need to contribute on a monthly basis for the plan.

-Buying into investment plans that offer varying interest rates, liquidity and flexibility, gives you an opportunity to increase your income.
+Buying intopolicies like and that offer varying portfolio, liquidity, and flexibility, gives you an opportunity to potentially increase your income.
 Getting your money to work harder for you in this way alleviates a lot of the pressure associated with saving for retirement.
-However, do note that risks accompany all investments.
+Both investment-linked policies also offer you the choice of various dividend-paying funds which provides you a stream of retirement income3 .
+However, do note that risks accompany all investment policies.

 Of course, the exact pressure you experience will greatly depend on the lifestyle you wish to maintain during retirement and how much you will need to save to achieve such a level of comfort.
 According to MISI, 23% of respondents face a half a million to one million savings gap for their retirement and 70% would consider savings insurance to secure their retirement life.